rust-unofficial/patterns/idioms/option-iter.md

 ## Description

-`Option` can be viewed as a container that contains either zero or one elements.
+`Option` can be viewed as a container that contains either zero or one element.
 In particular, it implements the `IntoIterator` trait, and as such can be used with generic code that needs such a type.

 ## Examples